Shopify/vscode-shopify-ruby/README.md

 3. On VS Code's run and debug tab, select the `Extension` task
 4. This will open a second VS Code window where the development version of the extension is running.
 Use it to verify that the extension is working as expected
-5. If needed, the cache and recommended settings can be cleared by running the `Ruby extensions pack: Clear cache` command.
+5. If needed, the cache and recommended settings can be cleared by running the `Ruby extension pack: Clear cache and recommended settings` command.
 This will make the extension prompt overrides again

 ### Debugging